-- undergo evaluation by their clinical site supervisor(s) using the internship setting's documentation/ forms; - review the evaluation form and sign it with the supervisor(s) before the form is returned to the DCT for review and signing.
-The form is then forwarded to the DCT who reviews and signs it.
+- undergo evaluation by their clinical site supervisor(s) using the internship setting's documentation/ forms; - review the evaluation form and sign it with the supervisor(s) before the form is forwarded to the DCT/ADCT for review and signing.
 The original is placed in the student's file.
 If the student has more than one primary supervisor, it is requested that separate evaluations be undertaken with each supervisor.
 If secondary supervisors are involved in the student's training and it is the opinion of the primary supervisor that an evaluation by the secondary supervisor would be useful and informative, the program will also appreciate receiving evaluations from the secondary supervisor.

-• students should maintain a copy of all forms before submitting them to the DCT.
+• students should maintain a copy of all forms before submitting them to the DCT/ADCT.